akarsh98/ESP32-LoRa-Relay-Control-Code-and-Circuit/README.md

 3) OLED SSD13086 0.96' display
 4) Other basic components.

-This PCB also has a display and 4 buttons which can be used as a remote control for some device as well.
-You can do anything with the code design your own UI.
-So, in short, this project has an esp8266 which can give WiFi functionality, LoRa module, 1.8 inch TFT display, 4 push buttons for making a UI.
+This PCB also has an OLED display and 3 relays which are connected to the ESP32.
+You can do anything with the code and control the relays using LoRa/WiFi/Bluetooth.
+So, in short, this project has an ESP32 which can give WiFi/Bluetooth functionality, LoRa module, OLED display and 3 relays.
 Possibilities with the code are endless.

-It can be connected to your smartphone or any computer and it makes that device LoRa-enabled messenger.
-Now when that will be done you would be able to message any other device using the same LoRa messenger.
-This all is done without the presence of 4G/LTE/3G/GSM/WiFi/SMS.
-Which I have done in an earlier project which you can find here: https://www.instructables.com/id/LoRa-Remote-Control-Messenger-With-a-18-TFT-for-Di/
+I have also added a prototyping area where you can add sensors or additional relays to the ESP32 which is also accessible.

+This is a type of part 2 of a project.
+So for any control system like this one you need a remote to control the things.
+I made a LoRa based remote which you can check out here:https://www.instructables.com/id/LoRa-Remote-Control-Messenger-With-a-18-TFT-for-Di/
+In my case I am using the remote and this controller together and they work like a charm!

 There are 3 relays on board connected to pin 25/26/27 which can be customised using the selector jumpers under the ESP32 board.